rixx/ramble/ideas.md

 - [ ] can you feel your judgement conforming (e.g. read blog post, note phrases and spelling, …)
 - [ ] Depression/anxiety can teach you a lot about project management
 - [ ] Intelligence
+- [ ] Niceness is a really good default way to interact with people.
+Most people respond very well to niceness, and those who don't have revealed themselves to be your enemies.
+- [ ] harsh criticism gets called “negativity,” but it isn’t. it’s hope, and it’s love. happy slappy optimism is the real negativity, because it operates under the assumption that things can’t get better. or shouldn’t.